 The Breville BOV900BSS is a feature-packed, do-it-all convection oven.
 It’s a truly versatile, and advanced cooking appliance.
-You can toast, dehydrate, air fry and even slow cook with this single oven.
+You can toast, dehydrate, air fry, and even slow cook with this single oven.

 The Element IQ functionality is one of the top highlights of this Breville oven.

-It facilitates uniform distribution of heat inside the oven, thereby you get evenly cooked meal.
+It facilitates uniform distribution of heat inside the oven, thereby you get an evenly cooked meal.
 It consists of 6 independent heating elements, 4 above and 2 below the food.

-Therefore, you consistently get properly cooked dish.
+Therefore, you consistently get a properly cooked dish.

 More Cooking Control

-The convection fan of this Smart Oven Air oven works at two speeds, regular and super fan speed, both which give you even much better cooking control.
+The convection fan of this Smart Oven Air oven works at two speeds, regular and super fan speed, both of which give you even much better cooking control.